 - Formatting - Is there a Note entry standardization Users need to adhere to?

-- Timing - How often should Notes be logged into Virtuous following the various events and interactions being documented?
+- Timing - How often should Notes be logged into Virtuous CRM+ following the various events and interactions being documented?

 - When should each Note Type be used?